HankElmhurst/2605_DS5111_materials/labs/LAB06b_cleanup_lab.md

 #### 4. Establish Global Inclusions (`.gitignore`, `.pylintrc`, `pytest.ini`)

-* **Intuition:** Tool configuration must be explicitly declared within the repository root so that every developer and automation engine evaluates code behavior under the exact same parameters.
+* **Rationale:** Tool configuration must be explicitly declared within the repository root so that every developer and automation engine evaluates code behavior under the exact same parameters.
 Without these files, local configuration drifting occurs.
 * **How to Fix:**
 * Verify that your root directory explicitly contains three dotfiles: `.gitignore`, `.pylintrc`, and `pytest.ini`.
 * Open your `.gitignore` and ensure the following rules are explicitly appended to prevent local files from ever being restaged: